 Spend some time admiring the whales playing in the water while enjoying onboard entertainment and an informative commentary from your local guide.

 A buffet lunch is included, along with your choice of alcoholic or non-alcoholic drink from the unlimited onboard bar, which stocks everything from vodka and rum to cocktails and fruit juice.
-This could be a really fun tour if you’re a group of friends!
+This could be a fun tour if you’re a group of friends!
 Private whale watching tours are also available if you want to have a boat to yourself.

 Planning a trip to Puerto Vallarta?
 Check out these guides!